-- Chronic Back Pain: This is the most severe type of back pain.
+- Chronic Pain: This is the most severe type of back pain.
 It lasts over 3 months.
-A medical checkup is highly recommend in this case.
+A medical check-up is highly recommended in this case.

 There are many reasons for back pain to occur as the grind of the day can play a huge factor in damaging your spine.
-We will be going over some common reasons of why you might be experiencing back pain.
-That being said the most common reason for lower back pain is a torn muscle or ligament (tissue that connects a bone to another bone).
+We will be going over some common reasons of why you might be experiencing back pain in the lumbar spine.
+That being said the 4 most common reason for lower back pain are:

-- Sprain: When either the muscles or the ligaments are stretched beyond their capabilities a sprain occurs.
+- Back muscle problems such as muscle pain, mostly due to a strain, sprain or back spasms.
 This can happen while doing an exercise such as lifting an object, sudden movement or bad posture.

-- Deformity: Deformities (like scoliosis) may cause lower back pain if it leads to the breakdown of discs, joints, stenosis and such.
+- Deformity like scoliosis may cause lower back pain if it leads to the breakdown of discs, joints, and such.

-- Trauma: Caused by physical activities such as falling or a road accident.
+- Trauma/Injury: Caused by physical activities such as falling or a road accident.

-- Massage: Massage in the lower part of your body can help increase blood flow, give relief to muscles which are tensed.
+- Massage: Massage in the lower part of your body can help increase blood flow and give pain relief to muscles which are tense.
 It can greatly help in healing your back.